Why do I need to document lease changes?

 - Requiring individual pets to be on the lease

-How do I add another tenant to my lease?
+How do I sublease or add another tenant to my lease?

 Most leases require any additional tenants to be on the lease.
 That’s because a landlord usually doesn’t want anyone who hasn’t passed their screening process to obtain tenant rights.
 In this case, amending a lease may be the right way to accomplish this change.
 There’s no real difference to the paperwork needed from the previous examples, except some jurisdictions may have restrictions on charging additional rent for an additional person.
 Landlords will usually want the new tenant to complete a full application with a credit check and background check before agreeing to add them.